Casey-Summers/CP3402_Weekly_Learning_Journals/Learning_Journal_Template.md

 >**Employability**: Are these skills transferable to the real world? <br>
 >**Insights**: What have you learned about yourself from your insights? <br>
 > - How does the industry use what I have learned today?
-> - How do I see myself using the skills I have learned in a career?
+> - How do I see myself using the skills I have learned today for my career?
-> - What career would I need to use these skills, and is that something I want/am working towards?
+> - What careers use these skills, and are they something I am looking for or working towards?
 > - Was there something specific about the way I learned things that was effective this week?

 My learning this week has shown me that (topic/insight) is useful... it relates to the industry by (use-case)...
 I see myself using it because (career applications).